magda-io/magda-region-mappings/README.md

   - Find all required download files from the config files
   - Put download files into either `srcdata/geopackages` or `srcdata/[region type]` folder.
 - Run `yarn gulp all`
-- You can find all region files from generated `geojson` folder.
+- You can find all region files (in different formats) from generated `geojson` folder.
-  - files with name pattern `[region type].geojson` are the ones we need.
+  - files with name pattern `[region type]-fid.nd.json` are the ones we need.

 > Please note: the process also generates MVT (Mapbox Vector Tiles) that can be found from `mbtiles` folder.